X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: Related Work

 \subsection{Physics-Based Trajectory Prediction}

 Incorporating physical constraints leads to the prediction of physically feasible trajectories, which are often overlooked by data-driven deep learning approaches.
-The kinematic bicycle model describes the motion of a vehicle relying heavily on the vehicle dynamics to predict the trajectory in accordance with physical laws.
-Cui et al. \cite{dkm} combine a deep learning-based method with the kinematic layer to explicitly encode vehicle kinematics to generate feasible motion of the traffic participants rather than relying on the deep learning models to learn the kinematic constraints from the data.
-This hybrid model proved to generate trajectories that are safe and feasible.
-The same methodology was followed by Neumeier et al. \cite{cVMD} and Wang et al. \cite{wake} to integrate the kinematic bicycle model into their network, enforcing physical consistency in the predicted trajectories, thus ensuring that the future paths follow realistic vehicular motion dynamics.
-Conventional LSTM architectures integrated with a kinematic layer might still suffer from limited memory capacity due to their scalar cell states.
+The kinematic bicycle model is widely used to describe vehicle motion under physical constraints.
+Cui et al. \cite{dkm} integrated a kinematic layer into a deep learning framework to explicitly encode vehicle dynamics, generating safer and more feasible trajectory predictions.
+A Similar hybrid approach was adopted by Neumeier et al. \cite{cVMD} to enforce physical consistency by using a kinematic bicycle model in addition to their network.
+However, when combined with conventional LSTM architectures, such models might still suffer from limited memory capacity due to their scalar cell states.
 To overcome this, a kinematic layer is combined with an xLSTM architecture that provides enhanced representational capacity and rich memory structures.